storyblok/field-type-examples/tags/README.md

 # App Description

-Select and display multiple arbitrary values as tags with this Tags field plugin.
-The tag is ideal when working with oraganized data structures such as categories and label, for example.
-However, it uses is unlimited.
+Select multiple arbitrary values with this tag-styled component.

+With this plugin, you have the ability to select and showcase a range of distinct labels.
+This plugin is especially useful for keeping things organized, such as grouping items into categories or assigning labels to them.
+For instance, if you're sorting different types of products on a website, you can use this plugin to attach tags like "electronics," "clothing," or "books" to each item.

 ## How to set up